flintlib/flint/doc/source/aprcl.rst

     ``PRIME``, ``COMPOSITE`` and ``UNKNOWN`` (if we cannot prove primality).

-.. function:: int is_prime_jacobi(const fmpz_t n)

-    If `n` prime returns 1; otherwise returns 0.
-The algorithm is well described in "Implementation of a New Primality Test" by H. Cohen and A.K.
-Lenstra and "A Course in Computational Algebraic Number Theory" by H. Cohen.
-    It is theoretically possible that this function returns 0 for a prime number.
-    It means that we cannot check the `L_p` condition (see the ``is_prime_jacobi.c``  source code for implementation details).
-    This case can be detected using the :func:`_is_prime_jacobi()` function.

 .. function:: primality_test_status _is_prime_gauss(const fmpz_t n, const aprcl_config config)

     Tests `n` for primality with fixed ``config``.
 Possible return values:
     ``PRIME``, ``COMPOSITE`` and ``PROBABPRIME``
     (if we cannot prove primality).

-.. function:: int is_prime_gauss(const fmpz_t n)

-    If `n` exactly prime returns 1; otherwise returns 0.
-    Uses the Cyclotomic primality testing algorithm described in "Four primality testing algorithms" by Rene Schoof.
-    The minimum required numbers `s` and `R` are computed automatically.
-    By default `R \ge 180`.
-In some cases this function returns 0 for prime numbers.
-It means that we select a too small `R` value.
-    This case can be detected using the  :func:`_is_prime_gauss()` function.

 .. function:: is_prime_gauss_min_R(const fmpz_t n, ulong R)